Class el.AudioBuffer

 Parameters:

-- channel integer The channel to clear
+- channel int The channel to clear

 - AudioBuffer:clear (start, count)